Mandarin Oriental Tokyo Nihonbashi 38th floor spa vitality pool with Tokyo skyline view

 Why Mandarin Oriental, Tokyo for a solo retreat

 Mandarin Oriental Tokyo opened in 2005 on floors 30 through 38 of the Nihonbashi Mitsui Tower in the Nihonbashi financial district.
 One hundred and seventy-nine rooms, every one with floor-to-ceiling glass and either a Tokyo-skyline-east orientation (Sumida River and Tokyo Skytree) or a west-Imperial-Palace orientation.
-The 38th-floor spa is the most-decorated hotel spa in Tokyo at 3,000 square metres — the only Tokyo hotel spa with a vitality pool and a full hammam.
-Sushi Shin (the in-house Japanese restaurant) holds three Michelin stars and is the working solo-dinner counter; Tapas Molecular Bar holds two Michelin stars.
-Mandarin Oriental Tokyo is the right pick for the solo retreat in the Nihonbashi-and-Tokyo-Station geographic cluster — the financial-district hush is the working asset (the building is quiet on weekends, and the Nihonbashi area is a serious solo-walking neighbourhood with the Mitsui Memorial Museum and the Bank of Japan currency museum).
+The 38th-floor spa is the most-decorated hotel spa in Tokyo at 3,000 square metres, the only Tokyo hotel spa with a vitality pool and a full hammam.
+Sushi Shin by Miyakawa, the 38th-floor omakase counter from Sapporo's three-Michelin-star sushi master Masaaki Miyakawa, is the standout for a solo dinner: nine seats around a 350-year-old hinoki counter.
+Tapas Molecular Bar holds one Michelin star.
+Mandarin Oriental Tokyo is the right pick for the solo retreat in the Nihonbashi-and-Tokyo-Station geographic cluster, the financial-district hush is the real asset (the building is quiet on weekends, and the Nihonbashi area is a serious solo-walking neighbourhood with the Mitsui Memorial Museum and the Bank of Japan currency museum).
 The Mandarin Oriental brand operates with the most-Asian-discipline service standard among the Tokyo palace hotels, and the solo guest is recognised as a category.

 Best room to request